All Episodes

 I agree with you.

-But let me ask you one thing, this will be an interesting touchstone.
+But let me ask you one thing.

-If let's say you and I run an adoption agency, and wouldn't that be an interesting day at work?
+If, let's say, you and I run an adoption agency, and wouldn't that be an interesting day at work?

-And we have two households into which we can place a child.
+And we have two households into which we can place a child, and both are loving households, non-smokers, and good dietary rules.

-In household A, married man and mar in household A, married man and woman.
+In household A, married man and woman.

-Household B, gay couple, right?
+Household B, gay couple.

-Is that is that exactly the same, or is one of those a somewhat better destination than the other?
+Or is one of those a somewhat better destination than the other?

-Which couple is um faithful to each other?
+Well, I'd have to ask, which couple is faithful to each other?

 Both of them.